 The Sterling Exchange Rate Index (SERI) measures sterling’s value against a ‘basket’ of currencies, ‘trade‑weighted’ (based on currencies’ relative importance in UK trade).

-On average in April compared with March, the pound was up 0.8% against the dollar, and up 11.3% from April 2017.
-This was the eighth successive month the year on year increase has been positive.
-The pound fell sharply against the dollar following the EU referendum, from $1.48 on 23 June 216 to $1.14 in June 2017 – a thirty-one year low.
-In recent months, the value of the pound against the dollar has reached $1.43, the highest level since the EU referendum), though has fallen since; its highest rate in 2019 was $1.33.
+On average in December compared with November, the pound rose by 1.7% against the dollar, its fourth successive month-on-month rise.
+The pound fell sharply against the dollar following the EU referendum, from $1.48 on 23 June 2016 to $1.14 in June 2017 – a 31 year low.
+In 2018, the value of the pound against the dollar reached as high as $1.43 in mid-April (the highest since the EU referendum), though has fallen since; its highest rate in 2019 was $1.33.

 Commons Briefing papers SN02811